djlampert/PyHSPF/README.txt

-PyHSPF, Version 0.1.8
+PyHSPF, Version 0.1.9
-last updated: 10/12/2014
+last updated: 11/04/2014
 Developed by David J. Lampert and May M. Wu, Argonne National Laboratory

-Summary: PyHSPF contains a library of subroutines to run the Hydrological Simulation Program in Fortran (HSPF), Version 12.2, Python extensions to the HSPF library, and classes for for building the required input files, performing simulations, and postprocessing simulation results.
+Summary: PyHSPF contains a library of subroutines to run the Hydrological Simulation Program in Fortran (HSPF), Version 12.2, Python extensions to the HSPF library, and classes for building the required input files, performing simulations, and postprocessing simulation results.

 HSPF requires flowline and catchment data for a stream network, land use